BOOK A CALL

 How To Nail The Right Cover Design For Your Nonfiction Book

-#bookcover book coaching Nov 21, 2023
+book coaching book publishing cover design Nov 21, 2023

 They say you shouldn't judge a book by its cover, but a compelling book cover is your most potent marketing tool.
 Your book cover is the first feature potential readers see, and it can make the difference between someone picking up your book or scrolling past it.